dlwub/My-personal-portfolio-Mobile-Version-/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# A personal portfolio page (Mobile version) with CSS Grid
+# A personal portfolio page (Responsive design)

 This project is a personal portfolio site.
-We use CSS grid to create a responsive design that is accessible on all devices.
+It is a responsive design.
+We used media query with a break point of 768px.